openwdl/wdl/SPEC.md

 </p>
 </details>

 In the preceding example, the required input `i` to call `repeat2` is missing.
 Normally this would result in an error.
-However, if the execution engine supports `allowNestedInputs`, then the fact that `allowNestedInputs: true` appears in the workflow's `meta` section means that `repeat2.i` may be set by the caller of the workflow, e.g., by including `"allow_nested.repeat2.i": 2,` in the input JSON.
+However, if the execution engine supports `allow_nested_inputs`, then specifying `allow_nested_inputs: true` in the workflow's `hints` section means that `repeat2.i` may be set by the caller of the workflow, e.g., by including `"allow_nested.repeat2.i": 2,` in the input JSON.

 It is not allowed to *override* a call input at runtime, even if nested inputs are allowed.
 For example, if the user tried to specify `"allow_nested.repeat.opt_string": "hola"` in the input JSON, an error would be raised because the workflow already specifies a value for that input.

-The `allowNestedInputs` directive only applies to user-supplied inputs.
+The `allow_nested_inputs` directive only applies to user-supplied inputs.
 There is no mechanism for the workflow itself to set a value for a nested input when calling a subworkflow.
 For example, the following workflow is invalid:

 <details>
 <summary>